AndRossi/Kelpie/README.md

 More specifically, it performs between 305,706 and 596,037 visits in the space of candidate explanations, with an average of 490,146.6.
 Finally, our Explanation Builder appears much more efficient, performing between 20 and 170 visits with an average of 70.8.

 All in all, our Explanation Builder appears remarkably more efficient than KernelSHAP.
-On the one hand, our Explanation Builder largely benefits from our preliminary relevance heuristics, which are tailored specifically for the LP scenario.
+On the one hand, our Explanation Builder largely benefits from our preliminary relevance heuristics, which are tailored specifically for the Link Prediction scenario.
 Our heuristics allow us to start the search in the space of candidate explanations from the combination of facts that will most probably produce the best explanations; this, in turn, enables us to enact early termination policies.
 On the other hand KernelSHAP, like any general-purpose framework, cannot make any kind of assumptions onthe composition of the search space.
 We also scknowledge that recent works have raised concerns on the tractability of SHAP in specific domains, e.g., "On the Tractability of SHAP Explanations" (AAAI 2021).